 Executive Capacity

-Davies & Associates offers initial consultations with our experienced lawyers to help you determine if you have a compelling case to apply for an L-1 visa.
+Davies & Associates offers initial consultations with experienced lawyers to help determine whether you have a strong case for an L-1 visa.

 L1 Visa Requirements

-The U.S. company (the branch, subsidiary, parent, etc.) filing the petition must have a qualifying relationship with the parent company.
+The U.S. company filing the petition must have a qualifying relationship with the foreign company.

-If you are a transferring employee under the L-1A Visa, here are the requirements you must meet:
+If you are applying under the L-1A category, the main employee-side requirements are:

-You should have worked in the foreign company continuously for a minimum of 1 year within the 3 years before your transfer to the U.S.
+You must have worked for the foreign company continuously for at least one year within the three years before your transfer to the United States.

-You should be working in a managerial or executive position.
+You must be coming to the United States in a managerial or executive role.

-You should be transferred to the U.S. subsidiary, parent, affiliate or branch of the same employer to provide your service in a managerial or executive capacity.
+You must be transferring to a U.S. parent, subsidiary, affiliate, or branch of the same employer to provide services in a managerial or executive capacity.

 L1-B

-You must have worked in the parent company continuously for 1 year within the 3 years before your transfer to the U.S.
+You must have worked for the foreign company continuously for at least one year within the three years before your transfer to the United States.

-You must be transferred to the U.S. subsidiary, parent, affiliate or branch of the same employer to provide your specialized services or knowledge.
+You must be transferring to a U.S. parent, subsidiary, affiliate, or branch of the same employer to provide services in a specialized knowledge role.

 Required Documents for L1 Visa Process

-In general, the documents you submit should prove the following:
+In general, the documents submitted should prove the following:

-The qualifying relationship (parent company, branch, subsidiary, or affiliate) between the foreign company and the U.S. company;
+The qualifying relationship between the foreign company and the U.S. company.

-That you have worked in the foreign company continuously for at least a year within the 3 years before your transfer;
+That the employee worked for the foreign company continuously for at least one year within the three years before the transfer.

-You will work in a specialized knowledge, managerial or executive position for a U.S. company.
+That the employee will work in a specialized knowledge, managerial, or executive role for the U.S. company.

 Financial statements;